cellamo/EksiLiveFeed/README.md

   Open a web browser and navigate to `http://127.0.0.1:5000/`.

 - **Using the interface:**
   - Enter a topic title in the input field.
+(26 nisan 2024 real sociedad real madrid maçı)
   - Click the `Submit` button to fetch the latest entries.
   - Entries will be displayed in a list; newer entries appear at the top.
   - Click the `Toggle Dark Mode` button to switch between light and dark themes.